-The COVID-19 pandemic has illustrated how sustained support for the research, education, and patient care missions of medical schools and teaching hospitals is essential to ensure a resilient health care infrastructure that is prepared to respond to both novel and existing threats.
-To continue to fulfill these important missions over the long-term, the AAMC requests the following for federal priorities essential in assisting medical schools and teaching hospitals to fulfill their missions of education, research, and patient care in FY 2021: \$44.7 billion for the National Institutes of Health (NIH), including funds provided through the 21st Century Cures Act for targeted initiatives; \$460 million in budget authority for the Agency for Healthcare Research and Quality (AHRQ); \$790 million for the Title VII health professions and Title VIII nursing workforce development programs, and \$465 million for the Children's Hospitals Graduate Medical Education (CHGME) program, at the Health Resources and Services Administration (HRSA)'s Bureau of Health Workforce; and continued support for student aid through the Department of Education.
-The

-AAMC appreciates the Subcommittee's longstanding, bipartisan efforts to strengthen these programs.
+To continue to fulfill these important missions over the long-term, the AAMC requests continued support through the regular appropriations process as well for the following federal priorities essential in assisting medical schools and teaching hospitals to fulfill their missions of education, research, and patient care in FY 2021: \$44.7 billion for the National Institutes of Health (NIH), including funds provided through the 21st Century Cures Act for targeted initiatives; \$460 million in budget authority for the Agency for Healthcare Research and Quality (AHRQ); \$790 million for the Title VII health professions and Title VIII nursing workforce development programs, and \$465 million for the Children's Hospitals Graduate Medical Education (CHGME) program, at the Health Resources and Services Administration (HRSA)'s Bureau of Health Workforce; and continued support for student aid through the Department of Education.
+The AAMC appreciates the Subcommittee's longstanding, bipartisan efforts to strengthen these programs.

 We recognize the constraints the committee faces as a result of the FY 2021 discretionary spending cap.
-To enable the necessary support for the broad range of critical federal priorities, the AAMC urges Congress to approve a funding allocation for the Labor-HHS subcommittee that enables full investment in the priorities outlined below.
+To enable the necessary support for the broad range of critical federal priorities, the AAMC urges Congress to exempt key programs that support the nation's COVID-19 response from the FY 2021 caps, and also to approve a funding allocation for the Labor-HHS subcommittee that enables full investment in the priorities outlined below.